sonnenkern/quip-export/README.md

 ## Troubleshooting
 Quip-Export is strongly depend on the public [Quip Automation API](https://quip.com/dev/automation/documentation).
-It is possible, that some problems will occur, if Quip Automation API would be changed.
+It is possible, that some problems will occur, if Quip Automation API changed.
+Then Quip-Export adjusment is nessesary.

 In this case please be free to contact [quip@sonnenkern.com](quip@sonnenkern.com).